Get a Quote

 • Warranty: The warranty is a guarantee that the windows will be free from defects for a certain period of time.
 Make sure to get a warranty that is long enough to cover the lifespan of the windows.

-• Security/Safety: Energy-efficient windows can also be made with security features, such as impact-resistant glass or security grilles.
+• Security/Safety: New high performance windows can also be made with security features, such as impact-resistant glass or security grilles.
 This can help to protect your home from break-ins and vandalism.

 Here are some additional things to keep in mind when choosing energy-efficient windows: